 More Info: iPod Touch with 32 GB: $299, 64 GB $399

-iPod Shuffle: The new version of the smallest iPod, the iPod Shuffle, keeps its square shape with buttons and a clip.
-The 5th generation iPod shuffle still uses VoiceOver, and is now available in 7 colors with a 2 GB storage capacity and a 15-hour battery life.
+The new version of the smallest iPod, the iPod Shuffle, keeps its square shape with buttons and a clip.
+The latest iPod shuffle, which has a 2 GB storage capacity and a staggering 15-hour battery life, comes in 7 different colors and still boasts VoiceOver technology.

 More Info: iPod Shuffle; 2 GB: $49

-EarPods: Apple’s including re-designed ear buds, called EarPods, that also can be bought separately for $29.
+Apple’s including re-designed ear buds, called EarPods, that can also be bought separately for $29.

 More Info: EarPods, $29

-Are you excited about the other iPods or the new ear buds?
+Are you excited about the other iPod models or the new ear buds?
 Or was yesterday all about the iPhone 5?